+'''

-34 Nielsen, op. cit., n.
+Nielsen, op. cit., n.
 10, p.
 1086.

+'''

 Drawing on a range of relevant literatures, we created a pool of factors that were potentially relevant to rights consciousness about lockdown and inserted them into the logistic regression model.
-First, we considered people's recent political persuasion, recognizing the potential for political orientation to shape perspectives on the importance of liberty.
-We used the data held by YouGov about participants' voting behaviour at the 2019 general election, applying a basic binary - either voted Conservative in the 2019 General Election or not of a san approximation for right/left political persuasion.
-The conservative in the 2019 General Election or not of a san approximation for right/left political persuasion.
+First, we considered people's recent political persuasion, recognizing the potential for political orientation to shape perspectives on the importance of liberty.35 We used the data held by YouGov about participants' voting behaviour at the 2019 general election, applying a basic binary - either voted Conservative in the 2019 General Election or not36 - as an approximation for right/left political persuasion.37

-Second, noting the significance of trust in government competence for public responses in prior pandemics, 38 we considered people's trust in their government's handling of the pandemic, focusing on the governments where participants lived within the UK.
-39 Participants were coded as either trusting or not.
-40
+Second, noting the significance of trust in government competence for public responses in prior pandemics,38 we considered people's trust in their government's handling of the pandemic, focusing on the governments where participants lived within the UK.39 Participants were coded as either trusting or not.40